Southampton-RSG/2015-12-15-Southampton/prerequisites.md

 curl -L http://goo.gl/HuPJu3 | python3.4
 ~~~

-The script will run and output some text.
+On Windows, Mac OS X and Linux, the script will run and output some text.
 If everything has installed correctly, within the text you will see eight passes and no failures, like this:

 ~~~ {.code}
 check command line shell (virtual-shell)...	pass